 TRAFFIC SAFETY AND ROAD CONDITIONS: While in a foreign country, you may encounter road conditions that differ significantly from those in the United States.
 The information below concerning Trinidad and Tobago is provided for general reference only.
-In February 2011, Trinidad and Tobago outlawed the use of mobile phones while driving, except in "hands-free" mode.
-The penalty for talking or texting while driving is USD$240 or three months' imprisonment.
-In early 2010, Trinidad and Tobago begin administering breathalyzer tests at unannounced checkpoints and traffic stops when driving under the influence is suspected.
-The threshold is very low, while penalties are stiff and may include imprisonment and steep fines.
+It is against the law in Trinidad and Tobago to use mobile phones while driving, except in "hands-free" mode.
+The penalty for talking or texting while driving is USD$240 or three months imprisonment.
+Trinidad and Tobago police administer breathalyzer tests at unannounced checkpoints and conduct traffic stops when driving under the influence is suspected.
+The threshold for DUI is very low, and penalties are stiff and may include imprisonment and steep fines.

 Traffic moves on the left in Trinidad and Tobago.
 Most vehicles are right-hand drive, but left-hand drive vehicles are permitted.
 Rental cars are available, and are generally right-hand drive.
 A U.S. driver's license and/or an International Driving Permit are valid for up to 90 days after arrival.
 Seatbelts are required for drivers and front seat passengers, and cars may be pulled over and drivers fined for not wearing seatbelts.

 Trinidadian drivers may use hand signals to indicate turning, stopping, or slowing, which do not necessarily correspond to hand signals used in the United States.
 Trinidadian drivers are generally courteous, but can be flexible with the rules of the road.
-For example, cars traveling north on a two way street may cross into the southbound lane to stop and let passengers out.
+For example, unmarked taxis and “maxi taxis” make frequent, rapid stops in the middle of the roadway or veer across several lanes of traffic to pick up or drop off passengers.
+It is also common for drivers to cut across oncoming traffic to park on the opposite side of the street.
 Visitors need to be attentive and alert.
-Intoxicated drivers on the road are a particular concern on the weekends, especially after dark when many locals are going to or returning from social events.
-Drivers should take extra precaution on narrow and winding roads leading in and out of beaches and small towns in Trinidad and Tobago.
+Intoxicated drivers on the road are a particular concern on the weekends, especially after dark when many people are going to or returning from social events.
+Drivers should take extra precaution on narrow and winding roads leading in and out of beach areas and small towns in Trinidad and Tobago.
 As always, defensive driving is strongly encouraged.

 Vehicle Accident Procedures: For cases, in which there is major damage or any injuries, contact local authorities immediately.
 If it is safe to do so, render aid or assistance and remain on the scene until authorities arrive.